 Lock in a competitive fixed rate with one of Australia's largest and most trusted banks

 Purchasing a property is a big investment and you want to be sure you can fund the purchase both now and into the future - especially if rates rise.
 ANZ allows you to lock in your interest rate for a fixed term, which in turn locks in your mortgage repayments.
-A fixed rate mortgage gives borrowers control over their budget and eliminates any rate rise surprises.
+A fixed rate mortgage gives borrowers more certainty in their budget and eliminates any rate rise surprises.

 |Product Name||ANZ Fixed Rate Home Loan|

 |Comp Rate^ (p.a.)|